GPS 1:1 Chromebook/Tablet Implementation Guide

 - District web filters are active at home, just as they are at school.

-- The use of Chromebooks at home is encouraged.
+- The use of Chromebooks at home for schoolwork is encouraged.

 - Chromebook care at home is as important as at school.